pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!...` | Ensure that the name, phone number, email address and address are specified.
+`Invalid command format!…` | Ensure that the name, phone number, email address and address are specified.
 `Names should only contain alphanumeric characters and spaces, and it should not be blank` | Ensure that the name specified is not blank and contain only alphanumeric characters.
 Whitespaces at the start and end are trimmed.
 `Phone numbers should only contain numbers, and it should be at least 3 digits long` | Ensure that the phone number specified is not blank, contain only numbers and at least 3 digits long.
 Whitespaces at the start and end are trimmed.
 `Addresses can take any values, and it should not be blank` | Ensure that the address specified is not blank.
 Whitespaces at the start and end are trimmed.
-`Emails should be of the format local-part@domain and adhere to the following constraints: ...` | Ensure that the email specified is not blank and adheres to the constraints specified.
+`Emails should be of the format local-part@domain and adhere to the following constraints: …` | Ensure that the email specified is not blank and adheres to the constraints specified.
 Whitespaces at the start and end are trimmed.
 `This person already exists in the address book.` | Ensure that the new name specified do not match an existing person.
 `Multiple values specified for the following single-valued field(s): n/ e/ a/ p/` | Ensure that duplicate tags for name, email, address and phone number are removed.